GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/guides/matrix.md

 mat_operation = new MyMatrixAutoOps(Owner, Matrix.MatOperation.Multiplication | Matrix.MatOperation.Addition, A);
 ```

-Inside details such as cublas, CPU, or kernels are hidden.
+Inside details of the architecture such as the cublas library, CPU implementaiobns, or kernel calls are hidden.
 So, you can directly multiply memory blocks `A` and `B` and save the result into memory the block `C`,
 ``` csharp
 mat_operation.Run(Matrix.MatOperation.Multiplication, A, B, C);
 ```